How To Start An Online Boutique

 Table of Contents

-- Step Six: Choose A Payment & Shopping Cart Solution
+- Step 6: Choose A Payment & Shopping Cart Solution

-- How To Fund Your New Online Boutique
+- How To Start An Online Boutique With No Money

 Deciding what to sell will not only help you determine what inventory to keep on hand and what products to promote, but it will also help you determine your branding strategy, from the colors you use on your website to the design of your logo.